 Add a form background color

-This feature is only available on some layouts.
-On the following layouts, the form or newsletter signup background matches the Color Behind Text setting:
+On these layouts, the form or newsletter signup background matches the Color behind text setting:

 Add social icons

 To display social icons, click Social links in the cover page menu and check Display social icons.
 The social icons reflect the accounts you’ve added in the Social links panel.
 Icon placement varies by layout, but they usually display near the bottom.

 Use the Style panel in your cover page menu to customize the design.
 Each cover page has unique style options independent of your site template and of other cover pages.

 - If you change your layout, all font, color, and size settings reset to the layout’s defaults.
 If you switch back to a previously used layout, the style tweaks also reset.